-The future of wearables in FinTech depends mostly on the evolution of the Internet of Things in this industry.
+The future of wearables in FinTech depends mostly on the evolution of the Internet of Things in this industry and current trends in FinTech.
 That’s no surprise, since wearables are part of the broader IoT trend and can’t be treated as a standalone phenomenon.
 Let’s see how wearables and IoT technology help FinTech players stand out.

 IoT continues to affect businesses

 IoT gadgets (including wearables), IoT software, and sensors are advancing at a fascinating speed.